briangig/CloudflareNable/README.md

 This step is optional, but no loss of functionality has been discovered yet.

 Nable 2021.1+ brought a new built-in Envoy proxy to the Nable server, which redirects to /login automatically when accessing the site.
-Unfortunately for our use, this also leaves our root CF Domain accessible to scraping, and able to be identified as an Nable server.
-We can fix this by enabling a redirect on the page:
+Unfortunately for our use, this also leaves our root CF Domain accessible to scraping, and able to be easily identified as an Nable server.
+We can reduce our exposure by enabling a redirect on the page:

 * Create a bypass policy for the root of your Application Domain (subdomain and path both blank):
    * ![image](https://user-images.githubusercontent.com/1140952/126255643-3fa1b874-5ba2-4a7e-8bab-8f73ac07f11e.png)